The FMSPCA has a unique program to bring companionship to local seniors. Our 9 Lives program

 local yoga instructors, we are thrilled to offer scheduled Cat Yoga classes.
 Each class will be held in our

 feline adoption room and you will be led through an hour of relaxation with the audience of shelter

 Many regional rural communities experience companion animal overpopulation resulting in safety concerns and unrest amongst local residents.
 The FMSPCA’s ground breaking Northern Animal Management and Education (NAME) program provides solution based services that addresses humane education, animal care supplies, medical treatment and intervention as well as assists communities in establishing humane animal best practices.

-A key to our success in creating a safe and caring communities are joint initiatives which allow the FMSPCA, in partnership, to provide a wide variety of essential services with greater positive impact for the region as a whole.
-Such programs include The Pet Food Bank created in cooperation with the Wood Buffalo Food Bank whereby food bank clients are provided with pet food for their companion animals in order to assist families and individuals in caring for their pets and contributing as a preventative measure to companion animals becoming homeless.
+A key to our success in creating a safe and caring community are joint initiatives, which allow the FMSPCA to provide a wide variety of essential services with greater positive impact for the region as a whole.
+Such programs include The Pet Food Bank, which provides community members with pet food for their companion animals in order to assist families and individuals in caring for their pets and contribute as a preventative measure to companion animals becoming homeless.